 - Students are not entitled to a credit for a course where a previous credit was used as full or partial payment of tuition fees.

-- Books are non-refundable once they have been picked up by the student.
+Books purchases are non-refundable once the book has been picked up by the student.

 K. REPETITION OF THE COURSE

-In case the student does not have the level to go to following course, the Alliance reserves the right to request that the student repeats the course.
+In case the student has not mastered the level sufficiently to move to the following course, the Alliance reserves the right to request that the student repeats the course.

 L. INCLEMENT WEATHER

 The Alliance Française de Portland follows the Portland public school system closures during inclement weather.
 Check the Alliance website for weather-related updates.
 Please note that if the Alliance is open, we follow our regular business hours, and classes take place at their regularly scheduled times unless otherwise indicated.
 Class cancellations and make-up classes are announced and scheduled by email.

 Adult classes are for age 18 and up.
 If you are a student under 18, please have a parent or guardian contact us to discuss possibilities.

 Tuition and other fees must be made in full at the time of registration.
 Private course tuition is non-refundable.
 All unused private class tuitions expire 12 months after the date of purchase.
 There are no exceptions.